pic

 @btime foo($x)

-However, views created through Boolean indexing neither reduce memory allocations nor are more performant.
-Therefore, you shouldn't rely on views of these objects to speed up computations.
+Keep in mind, though, that views created through Boolean indexing neither reduce memory allocations nor are more performant.
+This is why you shouldn't rely on views of these objects to speed up computations.
 This fact is illustrated below.

 x = rand(1_000)